More

 Dividing Fractions: 4 Easy Steps

-It’s imperative that we encourage children to observe the quotients derived from the models and tell them which rule is being followed in the multiplication of fractions.
+We must encourage children to observe the quotients derived from the models and tell them which rule is followed in multiplying fractions.
 Doing such activities with them can help in developing inference and reasoning skills.

-Help them learn the procedure through these 4 easy steps to divide fractions.
+Help them learn the procedure to divide fractions through these 4 easy steps.

 1. Flip the divisor fraction.